bao-project/bao-docs/source/development/doc_guidelines.rst

         Platform C instructions.

 .. note::
-    - Tabs **should** be used to organize similiar information that differ in a "configuration option" (e.g., build instructions across different platforms).
+    - Tabs **should** be used to organize similar information that differ in a "configuration option" (e.g., build instructions across different platforms).

 Boxes
 -----